Kim Moon-hwan

-Kim Moon-hwan (김문환; born 1 August 1995) is a South Korean professional footballer who plays as a right-back for K League 1 club Jeonbuk Hyundai Motors and the South Korea national team.
+Kim Moon-hwan (김문환; born 1 August 1995) is a South Korean professional footballer who plays as a right-back for K League 1 club Daejeon Hana Citizen and the South Korea national team.

 Club career

 Kim played college football for Chung-Ang University.

 Kim signed with Busan IPark on 3 January 2017.

 He was a regular starter for Busan in his first professional season, playing in a number of positions, including winger, wing-back and full-back.

 In 2018, under new coach Choi Yun-kyum, Kim played more frequently at left-back and right-back.
 Despite only making 18 league starts, he was named in the K League 2 Best XI at the end of the season.
 The following year, Kim played almost exclusively at right-back under new coach Cho Deok-je.
 He was a regular fixture in the team that achieved promotion to the K League 1, and Kim was named in the league's Best XI for the second season in succession.

 Kim signed with Los Angeles FC on 11 January 2021.

 On 18 March 2022, Kim transferred to K League 1 side Jeonbuk Hyundai Motors.